Biafra: Under independent Nigeria

 In 1960, Nigeria became independent from the United Kingdom.
 As with many other new African states, the country's borders did not reflect earlier ethnic, cultural, religious, or political boundaries.
 Consequently, the northern region of the country has a Muslim majority, primarily encompassing the territory of the indigenous Sokoto Caliphate.
 The southern population is predominantly Christian, mainly encompassing the territory of the indigenous Yoruba and Igbo states in the west and east, respectively.
 Following independence, Nigeria was demarcated primarily along ethnic lines: a Hausa and Fulani majority in the north, a Yoruba majority in the West, and an Igbo majority in the East.

 Ethnic tension had simmered in Nigeria during discussions of independence, but in the mid-twentieth century, ethnic and religious riots began to occur.
-In 1945, an ethnic riot flared up in Jos, in which Hausa-Fulani people targeted Igbo people and left many dead and wounded.
+In 1945, an ethnic riot flared up in Jos, in which Hausa-Fulani people targeted Igbo people and left at least two dead and wounded.
 Police and army units from Kaduna had to be brought in to restore order.
-A newspaper article describes the event: